 Interest rate forecasts are key to forecasting the costs of future borrowing.
-The Council's treasury management adviser Arlingclose is forecasting that the bank rate will continue to rise in 2023 with rates rising to 4.25% by March 23 and then remaining at that level before beginning to decline in 2024.
-The projected rates are shown in the following graph alongside an assessment of PWLB borrowing rates to December 2025:
+The Council's treasury management adviser Arlingclose is forecasting that the bank rate will continue to rise during 2022 with rates rising to 1% from June 22 and then remaining at that level.
+The projected rates are shown in the following graph alongside an assessment of PWLB borrowing rates to December 2024: